ankane/carrot2-ruby/README.md

 Carrot2 can be easily deployed to Heroku thanks to support for [WAR deployment](https://devcenter.heroku.com/articles/war-deployment).

-You can find the `.war` file in the `war` directory in the dsc download.
+You can find the `.war` file in the `war` directory in the dcs download.
 Then run:

 ```sh
 heroku plugins:install heroku-cli-deploy